Mixing Food and Medications

-Be Aware: Some foods and beverages can block your meds.
+Be aware: certain foods and beverages can interact with your meds.

 If the prescription label says “take with meals,” does what you’re eating matter?
 If it says “take with a glass of water,” will a cup of coffee or glass of juice work just as well?

 That depends on the medication.
 Many should be taken with food – any food – or liquid to increase their absorption and reduce the risk of side effects, but sometimes your food and beverage choice matters.
 Some foods and medications can interact, reducing the medications’ effectiveness or increasing the risk of harmful side effects.